Depression

 Whether in childhood or adulthood, trauma can have lasting effects.
 Events like the death of a loved one or abuse can trigger a depressive episode in a person who might not otherwise have had one before.

-“Trauma” can mean anything from big, life-threatening events to seemingly smaller, but consistent damaging actions over time.
-Depending on brain chemistry and risk factors, a number of events could trigger depression.
+Trauma can mean anything from big, life-threatening events to seemingly smaller, but consistently damaging actions over time.
+Depending on brain chemistry and risk factors, several traumatic events could trigger depression.

 Hormones